Chart Color Schemes

 Goonellabah has a skilled workforce with essential services sectors well represented.
 Its unemployment rate is 3.5%.

-As of June 2025, there are 6,284 residents employed, with an unemployment rate of 0.2% below Rest of NSW's rate of 3.7%.
+As of June 2025, there are 6,284 residents employed, which is 0.2% below Rest of NSW's rate of 3.7%.
 Workforce participation in Goonellabah is similar to Rest of NSW's 56.4%.
-The dominant employment sectors among residents include health care & social assistance, retail trade, and education & training.
-Goonellabah has a particular specialization in health care & social assistance, with an employment share of 1.4 times the regional level, while agriculture, forestry & fishing employs only 2.7% of local workers, below Rest of NSW's 5.3%.
+Dominant employment sectors include health care & social assistance, retail trade, and education & training.
+The area specializes in health care & social assistance with an employment share of 1.4 times the regional level, while agriculture, forestry & fishing employs only 2.7% of local workers compared to Rest of NSW's 5.3%.

 Frequently Asked Questions - Employment